 Violent Civil War has been a reality for many South Sudanese citizens for decades.
-In the mid-1980s the conflict started to turn, the South Sudanese People’s Liberation Army fought against the Northern Sudanese Army.
+In the mid-1980s, the conflict started to turn.
+The South Sudanese People’s Liberation Army fought against the Northern Sudanese Army.
 Southern Sudanese citizens fled to refugee camps to save their lives.
 Many refugees were eventually resettled in the United States.
-Omaha, NE eventually became the largest resettlement location in the United States.
+Omaha, Nebraska eventually became the largest resettlement location in the United States.
 Refugees came to Omaha in search of a better life.
 Omaha offers career opportunities, affordable living, and an already established Sudanese community to join.
-While in Omaha many refugees face challenges adapting to their new lives.
+While in Omaha, many refugees face challenges adapting to their new lives.
 Some of these challenges include learning English, finding employment, and developing a new identity in the states.
 The Southern Sudanese Community Association provides training and education for refugees in Omaha.
-Since their establishment in 1997, they have served over 1,311 Southern Sudanese families.
-Many refugees feel that though this journey has been rough it is one that is worth it for the sake of their families.
+From their establishment in 1997 through 2012, they have served more than 1,311 Southern Sudanese families.
+Many refugees feel that though this journey has been rough, it is one that is worth it for the sake of their families.
 They are hopeful Omaha will someday feel like home.

 Journey from Africa to America

 Sudan is an East Central African country.
-Since 2011 Sudan has been divided into the Republic of Sudan and the Republic of South Sudan.
-The journey most Southern Sudanese take to America is over 7,000 miles.
-For many Sudanese, it is a journey of hope for a peaceful future but with these hopes come extreme changes that can be almost as frightening as a war zone.
+Since 2011, Sudan has been divided into the Republic of Sudan and the Republic of South Sudan.
+The journey most Southern Sudanese take to America is more than 7,000 miles.
+For many Sudanese, it is a journey of hope for a peaceful future, but with these hopes come extreme changes that can be almost as frightening as a war zone.
 This journey shapes the identity of these refugees, allows them to be part of a new community, and enables them to be free democratic citizens.
-This story is important because it shows the determination and strength of this growing population within Americas’ borders.
+This story is important because it shows the determination and strength of this growing population within America's borders.

 History and Migration

-Image: Courtesy of the Douglas County Historical Society
+(Omaha World-Herald image from the Douglas County Historical Society Archives)

 Southern Sudan Community Association

-The Southern Sudan Community Association (SSCA) is a community-based, non-profit organization in Omaha, NE.
+The Southern Sudan Community Association (SSCA) is a community-based, non-profit organization in Omaha, Nebraska.
 The mission of the SSCA is to teach refugees living in the United States and educate them at a basic level.
 Tor Kuet, a refugee from South Sudan, founded the SSCA in 1997.
 Omaha is home to many refugees because of its low cost of living and many employment opportunities.
-Since the SSCA was established they have resettled 1,311 families in Omaha.
-They help refugees in a variety of ways including case management, learning English, household budgeting, understanding currency and money, new cultural ways and social norms, transportation, and driver’s education.
+Since the SSCA was established, they have resettled 1,311 families in Omaha.
+They help refugees in a variety of ways, including case management, learning English, household budgeting, understanding currency and money, social norms, transportation, and driver’s education.
 The SSCA also trains and employs South Sudanese refugees.
 They provide training for housekeeping at the center as well as develop the refugees’ résumés, set up and practice interviews, and provide temporary transportation to and from their work sites.
-This image is the sign outside the Southern Sudan Community Association located at 3610 Dodge St. Suite 100A in Omaha NE.
+This image is the sign outside the Southern Sudan Community Association located at 3610 Dodge St. Suite 100A in Omaha, Nebraska.
 This is where many refugees come to learn about life in America.

 The Vote for Freedom